treeverse/lakeFS/docs/understand/roadmap.md

 #### Expose merged snapshot to pre-merge hooks

 pre-merge hooks are a great place to introduce data validation checks.
 However, currently lakeFS exposes the source branch, the destination branch and the diff between them.
 In many cases, the desired input is actually the merged view of both branches.
-By have a referencable commit ID that could be passed to e.g. Spark, users will be able to directly feed the merged view into a dataframe, a testing framework, etc.
+By having a referencable commit ID that could be passed to e.g. Spark, users will be able to directly feed the merged view into a dataframe, a testing framework, etc.

 [Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/1742){: target="_blank" class="btn" }